osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 > **Note:** All shell commands assume an interactive root shell.
 Prefix with `sudo` when running as a non-root user.

-**Apply baseline updates and verify dependencies:**
+**Find needed packages and verify dependencies:**

-Use the helper to check for required tools and apply OS updates.
+Use the helper to check for required tools.
 ```bash
 /opt/perfsonar-tp/tools_scripts/check-deps.sh
 ```